-- a.
-Academic Attendance - 1.
-See the current College Catalog for Class/Academic Attendance Policies. - 2.
-Each Echocardiography course may have specific attendance policies.
+- 1. See the current College Catalog for Class/Academic Attendance Policies. - 2.
+Each Diagnostic Medical Sonography course may have specific attendance policies.
 Read each syllabus carefully for details. - 3.
 College Closing/Cancellation of Classes Cancellation of classes will be posted.
+Closures for inclement weather will be announced over all major Buffalo radio and TV stations (e.g. WBEN, WGR, etc.), and the Trocaire Emergency Notification System.

+Clinical Attendance

+1. Starting times may vary as per clinic site/adjunct faculty.
+Students requiring special arrangements will be reviewed on an individual basis.

+Clinical Absenteeism Policy:

-Closures for inclement weather will be announced over all major Buffalo radio and TV stations (e.g. WBEN, WGR, etc.), and the Trocaire Emergency Notification System. - b.
-Clinical Attendance - 1.
-Starting times may vary as per clinic site/adjunct faculty.
-Students requiring special arrangements will be reviewed on an individual basis. - c.
-Clinical Absenteeism Policy - In case(s) of absence(s) from the clinical site, it is the student's responsibility to: - 1.
-Call the clinical affiliate at least 30 minutes prior to site start and ask to speak with or leave a message for the assigned faculty, instructor, and/or Echocardiography Supervisor.
+In case(s) of absence(s) from the clinical site, it is the student's responsibility to:

+- 1. Call the clinical affiliate at least 30 minutes prior to site start time and ask to speak with or leave a message for the assigned faculty, instructor, and/or Diagnostic Medical Sonography Supervisor.
 Text messages will not be accepted as official notification. - 2.
-Call and send an email from your Trocaire account as means of official communication to the Clinical Placement Coordinator and Clinical Instructor at Trocaire. - 3.
-Absences per given course are to be made up according to the clinical time Makeup policy (for additional information, refer to the section "Clinical Makeup Policy").
+Call and send an email from your Trocaire account, as means of official communication, to the Clinical Coordinator, and Clinical Instructor at Trocaire - 3.
+Absences per given course are to be made up according to the clinical time make up policy (for additional information refer to the section "Clinical Makeup Policy").

 All medical notes and/or legal documentation must be submitted to the Adjunct Faculty within 48 hours from the date of the absence.
-Medical notes must indicate student's illness or injury.
+Medical notes must indicate student illness or injury.
 Regularly scheduled medical/dental appointments are not acceptable reasons for excused absences.